Mjz86/c_colon/mcc.md

 // theres an implicit  transformation for these code , to make it able to do either a ,co await , co return or a throw or simply  continue execution .

- for co_await (auto [in-out a, in b, out c, d ]: parallel-iteration-primitive){// the iteration primitives may restrict the lambda to only caputure stable and thread_safe constant state if it wants to do parallelization , a const unstable mutex<T> however has internal  unrestricted unstable qualification of its members, some even atomic, therfore its valid for it to modify its members even tho it looks constant.
+ for co_await (auto [`inout` a, in b, out c, d ]: parallel-iteration-primitive){// the iteration primitives may restrict the lambda to only caputure stable and thread_safe constant state if it wants to do parallelization , a const unstable mutex<T> however has internal  unrestricted unstable qualification of its members, some even atomic, therfore its valid for it to modify its members even tho it looks constant.

 // can modify a c and d , but cannot modify other variables outside of the for loop , however mutexes can still be modified beacuse they can be modified when constant.